Learning Dense Hand Contact Estimation from Imbalanced Data: Appendix

 \subsection{Limitations and societal impacts}

 \textbf{Limitations.} Our HACO supports dense hand contact estimation across a wide range of interaction types, including hand-object, hand-hand, hand-face, hand-scene, and hand-body interactions.
-However, hands frequently engage in self-contact under certain poses (\textit{e.g.,} contact between the thumb and index finger in an "okay" gesture) or during whole-body motions~\cite{muller2021self}.
+However, hands frequently engage in self-contact under certain poses (e.g., contact between the thumb and index finger in an "okay" gesture) or during whole-body motions~\cite{muller2021self}.
 We intentionally exclude self-contact cases, as including them could negatively impact downstream applications.
 For example, ContactOpt~\cite{grady2021contactopt} may incorrectly optimize grasps between the hand and an object if self-contact is misinterpreted as external contact.
 As a result, HACO currently does not support dense hand contact estimation in self-contact scenarios.
-Nevertheless, we consider modeling self-contact a promising direction for future research, particularly for applications in the metaverse (\textit{e.g.,} AR/VR) and action recognition.
+Nevertheless, we consider modeling self-contact a promising direction for future research, particularly for applications in the metaverse (e.g., AR/VR) and action recognition.
+Furthermore, temporal context is essential to learn accurate dense hand contact estimation as contact is most noticeable when the movement of hand is obstructed by an object or scene.
+Integration of temporal-based methods~\cite{zhao2023poseformerv2, nam2023cyclic} that facilitate temporal information from input video can stabilize the performance of dense hand contact estimation.
+With the advent of diffusion-based methods~\cite{lee2025semanticdraw, lu2025dposer}, designing a diffusion-based approach for dense hand contact estimation is another important research direction as it enables the learning of dense hand contact priors from the large-scale data.
+Additionally, our balanced contact sampling (BCS) utilizes a single reference point of dataset-wide dense hand contact mean.
+While this allows HACO to fairly represent diverse contact statistics, if distribution of the statistics is multi-modal, this strategy might not be effective.
+There can be a room for improvement on our BCS strategy if the multi-modality of dense hand contact datasets is proven and multi-modal aware methodology can be incorporated to BCS.
+Moreover, we evaluate HACO only on samples that contain at least one vertex in contact.
+However, this evaluation protocol may overlook the model’s inability to handle false hand-level contact predictions, which are important to consider for real-world applications.
+The incorporation of additional evaluation protocols such as accuracy, specificity, and Matthews Correlation Coefficient may be beneficial.
+Lastly, dense hand contact estimation demonstrates inferior performance on interacting hand scenarios relative to other hand interaction scenarios.
+The incorporation of 3D interacting hand mesh reconstruction method~\cite{fan2021learning, park2023extract} or the use of additional training dataset for hand-hand interaction~\cite{moon2023dataset} could enhance the performance.

 \textbf{Societal impacts.} The proposed method has broad potential for applications involving hand interaction analysis, including AR/VR, robotics, and behavioral understanding.
 However, given the inherently human-centered nature of the task, there is a risk of misuse in areas such as mass surveillance or privacy infringement.
 We strongly discourage the deployment of this system in applications that may compromise human rights or personal privacy, and urge practitioners to consider ethical implications when applying HACO to downstream tasks.